laravel/spark-next-docs/2.x/spark-stripe/plans.md

 $user->removeSeat();
 ```

 Sometimes, payments for increasing seats can fail because a bank might require extra confirmation checks for card payments.
-When this happens you should catch the `IncompletePayment` exception that occurs and handle it by redirecting to Cashier's payment page and redirect back to the page that triggered the `addSeat` call:
+When this happens, you should catch the `IncompletePayment` exception that occurs and handle it by redirecting to Cashier's payment page, while providing a `redirect` location back to the page that triggered the `addSeat` call:

 ```php
 <?php